0vjv0/0vjv0/README.md

 - 👋 Hi, I’m @0vjv0
-- 🌱 I’m currently learning Unity and CS50 Game development.
+- 🌱 I’m currently learning UX Design and Game development with Unity.

 <!---
 0vjv0/0vjv0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.